Neptune-Crypto/neptune-core/README.md

 2. `cargo t` to verify that all unit tests work
 3. `run-multiple-instances.sh` to spin up three nodes that are connected through `localhost`.
 Instance `I0` and `I2` should be mining and all three clients should be converging on the same blocks.
 You can read the hashes of the blocks in the log output and verify that they all store the same blocks.
 4. Run `make restart` followed by `run-multiple-instances.sh` to verify that the nodes can start from the genesis block, create a database and store subsequent blocks in this database.
 This test is important to verify that the client software doesn't need an existing database to function.
+5. If you encounter an error in some of the stages later then (2), i.e. an error that wasn't caught by the compiler or the tests, consider if you could add a unit test that **would** have caught this error.
+If that's not possible consider if you can add a manual test (for example a shell script) where the tests would have been visible.
+Also consider if you can add anything to this list that would have caught this error (assuming you didn't write a unit test that caught it).

 ## Notes